Creating Services and Service Policies

 8. In the Configure New Export File window, select Administrative (including export & license) from the Embedded license key drop-down list, and then click Build.

-9. When the PowerPack finishes building, you can click the download icon () to download the build and use that file to upload the template to a new SL1 system by importing and installing the PowerPack on that system.
+9. When the PowerPack finishes building, you can click the download icon () to download the build and use that file to upload the template to a new Skylar One system by importing and installing the PowerPack on that system.
 For instructions on how to import and install a PowerPack, see the section on Installing a PowerPack.
 After you install the PowerPack, you can access the template on the Templates page (Business Services > Templates).

 Default Service Policy Settings